 In addition to the work awarded to Environmental Restoration, the EPA has brought in Environmental Quality Management, Inc. (EQM) to also respond to the Gold King Mine spill.
 To date, EPA work orders awarded to EQM total $500,000 for Region 6 and $118,000 in Region 9, and more money may have to flow to those regions because they are downstream and at risk from the Gold King Mine leak.

 In an effort to have an independent review of the release, the EPA announced that the Department of the Interior would conduct a review; this will be in addition to investigations by the EPA Inspector General.
 Congress, which has a long history of looking into the topic of abandoned mines, is also demanding answers from the EPA, Interior Department, and Environmental Restoration, and scheduling hearings.

 The EPA’s release of contracts and other data has assisted the public in understanding the government’s actions, but there is a need for more answers.
 The EPA’s handling of this situation hasn’t been without its critics who want more information from the agency about concerns with notifying and working with local communities and questions about the leak itself.
 Obviously, we still need more information about the spill, its impact, the future cleanup, and the tax money being spent (especially since lawsuits are forthcoming and the EPA is bracing for claims).
 The public release of additional information and details will enhance the ongoing investigations and allow the government to learn from its mistakes rather than hiding the truth from policymakers and the public.

 Scott Amey is General Counsel for the Project On Government Oversight.
 Some of Scott's investigations center on contract oversight, human trafficking, the revolving door, and ethics issues.

-Meg Lentz is an intern at the Project On Government Oversight.
+At the time of publication, Meg Lentz was an intern at the Project On Government Oversight.